 Are you being clear about where one word ends and the next word begins?
 The careless blending of words, as opposed to the natural blending of words, needs to be dealt with.
 What does this mean for your speaking?
 Take, for example, the sentence: “We have been together for a long time.”
 Now, speaking naturally, this would come out something like: “Wiv bin tgethr fra long time.”
 Pronouncing every single phoneme would be forced and weird, but that is a little bit like the way you are meant to speak in the PTE.

 When you practice on your own and recording your efforts, pay close attention to your enunciation.
 Are the words clear enough?
 If in doubt, re-record it as any times as it takes to make it clear as a bell.
 The PTE criteria ask test takers to speak clearly enough for a native speaker to understand you.
 I would go further and encourage you to speak clearly enough for a competent, non-native speaker to get every word.
+This will greatly help your PTE pronunciation and oral fluency scores.

 Watch this video if you want to learn more about how an accent can affect your PTE speaking score.